modal-labs/sf3/README.md

 Beyond the [results we achieve](#llm-evaluation), this approach also matches standard RL algorithm sample efficiency: for [normal PPO](https://www.youtube.com/watch?v=zs-3qltqa7o), getting any improvement takes roughly 10M steps.
 For our small run, we utilize 10 rounds x 45 episodes/round x ~32k samples/episode x 1 step/sample = 14.5M steps.

-Looking at the [training curves](https://wandb.ai/andrewhinh/sf3-llm-train-qwen3-8b-10-1000/workspace?nw=nwuserandrewhinh), we care most that are eval reward margins are positive and slightly increasing for each round.
+Looking at the [training curves](https://wandb.ai/andrewhinh/sf3-llm-train-qwen3-8b-10-1000/workspace?nw=nwuserandrewhinh), we care most that the eval reward margins are positive and slightly increasing for each round.
 Intuitively, the LLM faces a pool of increasingly more difficult opponents each round, so we want the LLM to learn at least something about how to beat itself from before, even if it's not substantial.

 Some important notes for getting this to work:

 - To reduce the difficulty of the task at hand, we only use the character Ryu with the same outfit and super art so that the LLM doesn't have to learn how to play as all characters and how to use all super arts.
 We also use the smallest recommended global batch size (32) and learning rates (5e-7 to 1e-6) to limit the amount of noise during training.
 - The discounted lambda returns are set for every 32 moves, since that is roughly the length of a round (best of 3).
 - We use Qwen3-8B as opposed to Qwen3-8B-Base since the bootstrapping and training results seem to depend on a better-aligned model.
-- Since the LLM is relatively small, we use higher beta values to expediate training as recommended by [the paper](https://arxiv.org/pdf/2402.01306).
+- Since the LLM is relatively small, we use higher beta values to expedite training as recommended by [the paper](https://arxiv.org/pdf/2402.01306).

 ### LLM Evaluation